Cultural Patronage & the Creative Economy in the Arab Region | Alia Al-Senussi

 Alia Al-Senussi is a cultural strategist and art world affairs advisor with nearly 20 years of experience in the field.
 She works with cultural organisations across the world to support the creative sector.
 She is Art Basel's UK and MENA representative and advisor for the Milken Institute of Arts and Culture, and has previously been chair of the Tate Young Patrons, founding member of the Tate's Acquisitions Committee for the Middle East and North Africa, and the board of Patrons of Art Dubai.

-The afikra Podcast is our flagship series featuring experts from academia, art, media, and beyond who are helping document and/or shape the histories and cultures of the Arab world through their work.
-Our hope is that by having the guest share their expertise and story, the community walks away with a new found curiosity and maybe some good recommendations about new nerdy rabbit holes to dive into head first.
+The afikra Podcast is our flagship series featuring experts from academia, art, media, urban planning, and beyond, who are helping document and shape the histories and cultures of the Arab world through their work.